 In March 2021, our Board of Directors approved a share repurchase program that authorizes the repurchase of up to \$40 million of our common stock, pursuant to a repurchase program under Rule 10b-18 of the Securities Act (the "Share Repurchase Program").
-The Share Repurchase Program commenced on March 22, 2021.
+The Share Repurchase Program commenced on March 22, 2021 and currently expires in March 2025.